 - 3.1.1 The nearest train station to the site is Penrhyndeudraeth train station, and is approximately located 1.2km south west of the site.
-The station has access to Llandecwyn and Harlech in the nearby area. - 3.1.2 Another station in proximity to the proposed site is Minffordd station, which is approximately 2.4km to the west.
+The station has access to Llandecwyn and Harlech in the nearby area. - 3.1.2 Another station in proximity to the proposed site is Minffordd station, which is approximately 2.4km west of the proposed site.
 Services from Minffordd continue to Penrhyndeudraeth and are operated by Transport for Wales (TFW).